danielmrz-dev/coding-test/readme.md

 ## Instructions

-The project was built using HTML, CSS and Javascript, so you just need the link below to run it.
+The project was built using HTML, CSS and Javascript, so you just need one of the links below to run it.

 ## Links